GiuseppeLorenzoDiPrima/classificatore_impronte_digitali/README.md

 ```

 - `config/` contains the configuration parameters.
-- `data_classes/` contains the classe for managing the dataset.
+- `data_classes/` contains the class for managing the dataset.
 - `docs/` contains project documentation.
 - `model_classes/` contains the classes for the model design.
 - `classify.py` is the script for classification.